 My active participation helped get the Park Morton Redevelopment Project back on track by:

 - Working diligently with the Park Morton community, neighbors, and the Deputy Mayor for Planning and Economic Development to create a successful plan to replace the aging Park Morton housing complex.

 - Serving on the Park Morton Redevelopment Steering Committee (October 2015 to present).

-- Drafting and shepherding resolutions of support for the Park Morton Project, which were approved by ANC1A (read ANC1A resolutions supporting Cases 16-11 and 16-12).
+- Drafting and passing resolutions in support of the Park Morton Project, which were approved by ANC1A (read ANC1A resolutions supporting Cases 16-11 and 16-12).

-- Testifying before the DC Council on November 28, 2016, at the surplus and disposition hearing for the build-first site (read testimony before DC Council here).
+- Testifying before the DC Council on November 28, 2016, at the surplus and disposition hearing for the building-first site (read testimony before DC Council here).

 - Testifying before the Zoning Commission on December 5, 2016, and December 8, 2016, in favor of the project (read testimony before Zoning Commission here).